 One peculiarity of George Town that we noticed, and could not explain, was the abundance of Guinness ads all over the city – bars, restaurants, food markets and random buildings proudly wore the “black magic” posters, while the beverage itself was nowhere to be seen… Did they run out?… Or how else would the ads make it here, if Guinness itself is not served or sold anywhere?… A mystery, that forever remained unsolved… By the end of the day, we landed in the “Olive Restaurant & Bar”.
 No website, as none is needed.
 Despite the name, hinting at something Greek/Mediterranean, the place offered some of the best Indian food we have ever tried, great music (you can’t possibly resist a DJ wearing sunglasses in the middle of the night, can you?!…), and a unique anthropological people-watching opportunity.

 When we arrived, the place was packed to the brim, and by sheer Irish luck we secured the last tiny table by wall.
-The New Year’s Eve special offer was “Buy 2 1-liter bottles of Jack Daniels, and get one half-liter for free!”
-This must have been an irresistible combination for the locals, for all other patrons of the venue were enthusiastically partaking in the offer.
+The New Year’s Eve special offer was “Buy two 1-liter bottles of Jack Daniels, and get one half-liter for free!”
+This must have been an irresistible combination for the locals, for ALL other patrons of the venue were enthusiastically partaking in the offer.
 Four adults with two kids sitting at a table next to us, ordered several rounds of the special offer, paired with a bucket of Tiger beers each, and when the buckets ran out, the “Tower of Tiger” – an over-sized pitcher with a tap – appeared on their table, to the sheer delight of the audience.
 How they were still vertical after that amount of Jack with beer, was the second mystery of the day.
 The kids did not help the parents (I watched), and were just running around the bar screaming, high on sugar and adrenaline, until well past midnight.

 We crawled back to the hotel in the early hours of the morning, and even in our state of New Year’s celebratory intoxication (just wine, no Jack!), we found the reality of Hotel Royal Penang too depressive to cope.
 Having woken up, we quickly browsed the Internet, this time paying attention not just to the photos, but to the reviews and ratings, and flew the coop direction Batu Ferringhi, which promised the best beaches in the area, while still keeping the attractive prices of South-East Asia, that make all Europeans flock there en mass.

 A 30 minute taxi ride away, and we were in a different world, putting the horrors of the Hotel Royal Penang behind us, never to be spoken of again.
 The Hard Rock Hotel Penang, was a dream come true for the end of the long journey – it had pools, clean premises, attractive drinks, and smiley people all around!
 Even if it took them 40 minutes to work out our credit cards, we did not really mind.
 Our faith in Malaysian quality and hospitality was fully restored!
-I took a shower (which I longed for since the previous day, but consciously avoided for hygienic reasons in the Hotel Royal), we spent the rest of the day in the welcoming hotel pool, enjoying the drinks from the pool bar (my first!), and chatting with a bunch of friendly Australians occupying the rooms on the ground floor – a quick swim away from the pool bar.
+I took a shower (which I longed for since the previous day, but avoided in the Hotel Royal for hygienic reasons), we spent the rest of the day in the welcoming hotel pool, enjoying the drinks from the pool bar (my first!), and chatting with a bunch of friendly Australians occupying the rooms on the ground floor – a quick swim away from the pool bar.
 Turned out, Malaysia was a popular Christmas/New Year destination for Australians, although for reasons completely opposite to those that brought us there.
 The Europeans fly to Asia to escape the cold and misery of the winter, while the Australians are hiding there to wait off the winter heat.
 Well, to each its own, I guess…

 Australians were living in the hotel for the past couple of weeks already, and knew the area quite well.
 Their local knowledge came it quite handy by dinner time.
 Not intending to eat in the hotel, but willing to explore the local food market scene, all we had to do was follow a couple of two big hungry blokes out of the hotel.
 They looked like they never missed a meal in their lives, and the business-like intent of their fast-paced walk gave us assurance that they knew where they were going.
 We weren’t disappointed – the Australians led us straight to the evening market, where food was in abundance.

 Everything looked and smelled delicious, and we spent a delightful couple of hours, trying bits and pieces from a variety of stalls on the market.
 The system was simple – you walk past the stalls situated around the perimeter of a square filled with tables and chairs, order the food you wished, give the number of the table you were planning to sit at (or simply point in its direction), and in a couple of minutes your food was in front of you!
 Drinks were ordered from separate vendors, materializing in front of you the moment you sat down at a table, and the whole process was swift, easy, and accommodating.
 We had chicken satays, big flat rice noodles with meat, fresh fish and crab cakes – the food market was a true feast for the eyes and stomachs.
-The portions were conveniently small, so you could try a number of dishes without too big of a risk for your waste-line.
+The portions were conveniently small, so you could try a number of dishes without too big of a risk for your waist-line.

-The shared tables with free sitting also allow you to mingle with the locals and tourists alike, strike interesting conversations, and share useful information.
+The shared tables with free sitting also allowing you to mingle with the locals and tourists alike, strike interesting conversations, and share useful information.
 A lovely couple from Adelaide, who were going home the next day, told us about their favorite beach bar, just minutes away from our hotel, and we thanked them many time over days after they were gone.

 Frandy Beach Bar became our go-to place for breakfast, lunch and dinner for the remaining 2 days in the area.
 They cooked up amazing food at ¼ of the price you would pay at the hotel (which did not have the extortionist price tag to begin with), poured nice drinks, had the friendliest bar staff you can imagine, and to top all that, had absolutely amazing sunset views.
 Thank you, thank you, thank you, the unknown couple from Adelaide for sharing this gem with us!